farm-ng/tractor/doc/getting_started.rst

 .. literalinclude:: ../docker/docker-compose.devel.yml
    :language: yaml

+We mount a volume at ``/root/``, as this is the root user's home directory in our docker, so that bash history and other cached variables are persisted.

 .. note::

    Currently the docker container user is root.
 We want to fix that shortly, so it matches your user id on the host...